Klemzig, South Australia: Transport

-Klemzig is currently serviced by several bus routes, including 271 and 273 along North East Road and 281 on McLauchlan Road, and the suburb is also served by Klemzig Interchange of the O-Bahn Busway.
+Klemzig is currently serviced by several bus routes, including 271 and 273 along North East Road, 281 on McLauchlan Road and the W90 on O.G.
+Road.
+The suburb is also served by Klemzig Interchange of the O-Bahn Busway.

 Torrens Linear Park borders the O-Bahn and River Torrens to the south of the suburb and there is easy access to the CBD as well as neighbouring suburbs.